sodabubblewine/sodabubblewine.github.io/README.md

 ## 2025 0411
+### 2025 0412 0102
+I finally have a place to put all my daft drafts without chopping them into little tweet size pieces.
+Why has it taken me so long to return to this long form method of writing?
+It's mostly that strange feeling I get that this is like a message in a bottle sent out into an enormous sea of nothing.

+Once I figured out that it wasn't sending the message that mattered most, I warmed up to the practice of writing from my little island on the internet.

 ### 2025 0411 2248
 I'm implementing a little LISP.
 Like the LISPs of yore, there are two basic items: pairs and atoms.